pmihango/ph1-code-challenge/README.md

 ## Challenge 2: Speed Detector

-Test the program, access the speed.js file
+-Test the program, access the speed.js file

+-open the file in visual studio

-Find the testing condition at the last line.
+-find the testing condition at the last line.

 console.log(speedDetector(70));